Sevenmojoe/nodered-heroku/README.md

 # Warning: Heroku doesn't automatically save flows, credentials and installed nodes, so they can be lost at every restart.
-* To overcome this, after having deployed the new flows by the Editor, export 'all flows' as "flows.json" file, and push it to the GitHub linked to Heroku.
-As for the credentials and nodes installed in Palette, also "flows_cred.json" and "package.json" files have to be pushed to GitHub as well.
+* To overcome this, after having deployed the new flows by the Editor, export All flows as "flows.json" file, and push it to the GitHub repo linked to Heroku.
+Do the same with "flows_cred.json" and "package.json" files for the credentials and nodes installed in Palette.
 Detail on step 5.

 # 1. Deploying Node-RED into Heroku  [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/hybuild-project/nodered-heroku)